Greyhound: Temperament

-Until the early 20th century, Greyhounds were principally bred and trained for hunting and coursing.
-During the 1920s, modern greyhound racing was introduced into the United States, England (1926), Northern Ireland (1927), Scotland (1927), and the Republic of Ireland (1927).
-Australia also has a significant racing culture.

-In the United States, aside from professional racing, many Greyhounds enjoy success on the amateur race track.
-Organizations like the Large Gazehound Racing Association (LGRA) and the National Oval Track Racing Association (NOTRA) provide opportunities for Greyhounds to compete.

 Companion

 Historically, the Greyhound has, since its first appearance as a hunting type and breed, enjoyed a specific degree of fame and definition in Western literature, heraldry and art as the most elegant or noble companion and hunter of the canine world.
-In modern times, the professional racing industry, with its large numbers of track-bred greyhounds, as well as international adoption programs aimed at re-homing dogs has redefined the breed as a sporting dog that will supply friendly companionship in its retirement.
+In modern times, the professional racing industry, with its large numbers of track-bred Greyhounds, as well as international adoption programs aimed at re-homing dogs has redefined the breed as a sporting dog that will supply friendly companionship in its retirement.
 This has been prevalent in recent years due to track closures in the United States.
 Outside the racing industry and coursing community, the Kennel Clubs' registered breed still enjoys a modest following as a show dog and pet.

+As a result of their breeding and training, Greyhounds can have a strong prey drive, but little or no recall response.
+This puts a released Greyhound at risk of injury or death if they run into a wire fence, or traffic.
+Further, other small pets may be mistaken for prey.

+Greyhound re-homing bodies therefore recommend that Greyhounds remain leashed at all times unless inside a fully secure and fenced area.

+Some jurisdictions, such as Victoria and Western Australia mandate leashes for Greyhounds when outdoors.